 Let those grass clippings fall where they may!
 Does composting sound like too much work?
-What about bagging clippings during each mow?
-Grasscycling may be the solution for you!
+What about bagging clippings each time you mow?
+Grasscycling may be the solution for you.

 Letting the grass clippings simply stay on the lawn has proven beneficial in several ways:

-The most common myth about grass cycling is that clippings do not cause thatch.
-Clippings are 85% water and therefore break back down quite easily into your lawn.
+The most common myth about grass cycling is that clippings cause thatch.
+Clippings are 85% water and therefore break down quite easily into your lawn.
 Thatch is the remains of the woody portions of the grass plants and is often the result of over-fertilizing and excessive watering.

 Choosing a Lawnmower

-It is possible that the mower you now own may be used for mulching.
-Always take to a local dealer to make sure.
+It is possible that the mower you now own may be used for mulching, if you're unsure please take to a local dealer to make sure.
 If the machine is not properly designed, hazards could arise such as flying sticks and stones that could seriously injure you and those around you.

-A mulching blade or an adapter hit may be available for your mower for a reasonable cost (under $60 dollars).
-Mulching blades differ from regular blades by the longer cutting edge, a feature which allows it to "cut and re-cut" the grass blades and then redirect the clippings to the lawn, rather than to a bag.
+A mulching blade or an adapter kit may be available for your mower at a reasonable cost (under $60 dollars).
+Mulching blades differ from regular blades by the longer cutting edge, a feature which allows it to "cut and re-cut" the grass blades and then redirect the clippings to the lawn, rather than to the bag.